rya-sge/access-denied/_posts/2025-12-29-traditional-vs-perpetual-futures.md

 **Q: Under what condition does the futures price equal the forward price, and why does the distinction matter otherwise?**

 When the risk-free interest rate is constant (more generally, deterministic), the futures price equals the forward price, $$f(0,T) = F(0,T)$$.
+A forward is settled only once, at maturity, so it has no intermediate cash flows.

-The two can differ when interest rates are stochastic, because a future's daily mark-to-market cash flows are reinvested or financed at the prevailing rate, so the correlation between the rate and the underlying price affects the value of those intermediate flows.
-A forward, settled only once at maturity, has no such intermediate cash flows.
+When interest rates are stochastic, the two prices diverge because a future's daily mark-to-market gains and losses are reinvested or financed at the rate prevailing that day, and that rate is now random.
+What matters is its correlation with the underlying price:

+- **Positive correlation** (the rate tends to rise when the underlying rises): a long future earns its mark-to-market gains exactly when reinvestment rates are high, and funds its losses when rates are low.
+This timing is favourable to the long, so the futures price is set slightly **above** the forward price.
+- **Negative correlation**: the timing works against the long, so the futures price sits slightly **below** the forward.
+- **Zero correlation**: the effect cancels on average and $$f(0,T) \approx F(0,T)$$.

+In practice the gap is small for short-dated contracts and widens with maturity and rate volatility.

 ## References